mtottenh/netanvil-rs/docs/section-2-1-rate-control.md

 }

 impl SaturationSignalProvider {
-    /// Create a new saturation signal provider pub fn new(
+    /// Create a new saturation signal provider that integrates with Transaction Profiler pub fn new(
         id: String,
         profiler: Arc<dyn TransactionProfiler>,